data-prep-kit

 The latest version of the Data Prep Kit is available on PyPi for Python 3.10, 3.11 or 3.12.
 It can be installed using:

-For guidance on creating the virtual environment for installing the data prep kit, refer to the Appendix section below.
+For guidance on creating the virtual environment for installing the data prep kit, click here.

-Now that you have run a single transform, the next step is to explore how to put these transforms together to run a data prep pipeline for an end to end use case like fine tuning a model or building a RAG application.
-This notebook gives an example of how to build an end to end data prep pipeline for fine tuning for code LLMs.
-You can also explore how to build a RAG pipeline here.
+Now that you have run a single transform, the next step is to explore how to put these transforms together to run a data prep pipeline for end to end real enterprise use cases like fine-tuning a model or building a RAG application.

 The matrix below shows the the combination of modules and supported runtimes.
 All the modules can be accessed here and can be combined to form data processing pipelines, as shown in the examples folder.